 Khasab is a port city on northern Oman’s Musandam Peninsula.
 Our city tour drive through the town of Khasab with its old and new souk and visit to Khasab Fort Known as Khasab Castle .
 The Portuguese built Khasab fort at the beginning of the 17th century is the main attraction in the city.
 Unlike many forts, which were built on high ground for defensive purposes.
 Khasab Fort has crenellated stone turrets, model wooden boats and a museum with handicrafts and Archaeological finds.
 Toward the end of our trip you will visit the Wadi Qadah and the old village Tawi where you see Traditional stone houses, ancient rock carvings delineating camels, ships and warriors, said to be more than 2000 years old.

 9.00 am to 03.00 pm

 Time for a short stroll in the city.
-Further you will visit the Khasab stronghold, which was worked by the Portuguese in the seventeenth century.
-After that we will drive to the Wadi Qada.
+Further, you will visit the Khasab stronghold, which was worked by the Portuguese in the seventeenth century.
+After that, we will drive to the Wadi Qaeda.
 Toward the finish of the Wadi in the town Tawi you can investigate ancient shake carvings portraying camels, boats and warriors, said to be more than 2.000 years old.
-Musandam is divided into four wilayats: Khasab, Bhuka, Dibba and Mudha.
+Musandam is divided into four wilayats: Khasab, Bhuka, Dibba, and Mudha.